-Your involvements outside of the classroom can be an important component of your graduate school application.
+Involvements outside of the classroom can be an important component of your graduate school application.
 Can you draw a connection between your extracurricular activities and the field you are entering?
-Has your participation in a certain activity influenced your decision to pursue this career?
+Has your participation in a particular activity influenced your decision to pursue your chosen career?

-For example, an applicant to graduate school in clinical social work or counseling might have served as a resident assistant in college.
-In this role, they used mediation skills as a peer leader to resolve conflicts between roommates.
-They created a cohesive living-learning environment, developed crisis management skills, and led educational and social programs in a residence hall.
+For example, someone applying to graduate school in clinical social work, clinical psychology, or counseling might have served as a resident assistant in college.
+In this role as a peer leader, they used mediation skills to resolve conflicts between roommates.
+They created a cohesive living and learning environment, developed crisis management skills, and led educational and social programs in a residence hall.
 These experiences are clearly relevant to working in the helping professions.

-Did you serve in a leadership role in student government and advocate for policies to improve the student experience?
+Perhaps you served in a leadership role in student government and advocated for policies to improve the student experience.
 Did you start a new club or student organization?
-Your entrepreneurial skills relate to many career fields and can show your ability to take initiative and motivate your peers.
+Your entrepreneurial skills relate to many career fields and can demonstrate your ability to take initiative to motivate your peers.

 Recognizing the importance of experiences outside of the classroom, many in higher education are now describing activities as “cocurricular” rather than “extracurricular.”
-Sharing with the admissions committee your participation in meaningful activities that reveal both your personal and professional development can really make your graduate school application stand out.
+Sharing with the admissions committee your participation in meaningful activities that have enhanced both your personal and professional development can really make your graduate school application stand out.

 By Alice Diamond, former associate dean for career and community service at Lesley University.
 Alice has a BA from Colgate University, an MA from Bryn Mawr College, and an MS from Cornell University.
 She has more than 35 years of experience in career and admissions advising for undergraduate and graduate candidates.
 Alice’s clients have been accepted to top programs in a wide range of fields.
 Want to work with Alice?
 Click here to get in touch!